mrpeabody/vim_setup/README.md

 mkdir -p ~/.config/nvim
 ```

-In the `~/.config/nvim` directory, create the `nvim.vim` file with the following contents:
+In the `~/.config/nvim` directory, create the `init.vim` file with the following contents:

 ```bash
 set runtimepath^=~/.vim runtimepath+=~/.vim/after